KasparEtter/ef1p/pages/email/email.md

   because your mail client typically overwrites the display names with the information from your own address book.
   In my opinion, mail clients should remove the display names of recipients before sending a message.
-- **Mail client**: Many mail clients add their name with their current version and often the operating system on which they run with its version in a `User-Agent` or `X-Mailer` header.
+- **Mail client**: Many mail clients add their name with their current version and often the operating system on which they run with its version in a `User-Agent` or `X-Mailer` header field.
-  While such information is usually harmless, it can provide valuable information to someone who wants to attack you.
+  While such data is usually harmless, it can provide valuable information to someone who wants to attack you.
   Given the intricacies of email, mail clients can also be identified by how they [delimit parts](#boundary-delimiter), how they [label files](#content-disposition), how they [style messages](#email-styling), how they [quote messages](#quoting-html-messages), and so on.
-  This is known as [fingerprinting](https://en.wikipedia.org/wiki/Device_fingerprint) and it allows a recipient to determine how likely separate messages were sent from the same device.
+  This is known as [fingerprinting](https://en.wikipedia.org/wiki/Device_fingerprint), and it allows a recipient to determine how likely separate messages were sent from the same device.
   Thus, if you want to contact the same person with separate identities, use separate mail clients on separate machines with separate Internet connections (see below).